Dadtography's Complete Orlando Waterpark Rankings

-It’s almost that time of year again – spring break is just around the corner.
-I remember living in the cold, white north of the upper-Midwest and eagerly anticipating spring break.
-It didn’t get warmer in Iowa until at least May, and I even remember it snowing right up until summer a few times!
+I remember living in the cold, white north of the upper-Midwest and eagerly anticipating water park season.
+It didn't get warmer in Iowa until at least May, and I even remember it snowing right up until summer a few times!

 I know how much visitors to Florida need trips to get out of the cold.
 I've lived in Orlando since 1995 and have learned a few things about where to go in Orlando.